emilie-v11/rating-star/README.md

 # Rating Star Component

 The `Rating Star` component is a flexible and customizable star rating widget designed for React applications.
-Leveraging the power of TypeScript and styled-components, it offers a dynamic and responsive user experience for rating systems across a variety of use cases such as product reviews and customer feedback.
+Leveraging the power of TypeScript, it offers a dynamic and responsive user experience for rating systems across a variety of use cases such as product reviews and customer feedback.

 ## Features